mackenzie-orange/technology-radar/README.md

-# technology-radar
+# QuoteCenter Technology Radar

-Technology Radar is a listing of technologies and methodologies employed (or on their way to adoption) at QC.
+Technology Radar is a listing of technologies and methodologies adopted (or on their way to adoption) at QC.
 Where they are on that path is represented by a set of concentric rings approaching and peaking with adoption, followed by a path that they take on their way out of adoption.

 ## Who manages the Technology Radar?